BhaveshShastri/trafficLight_arduinoModel/README.md

 # Traffic Light Arduino Model

-## Aim
-An Arduino-based traffic light simulator using LEDs.

 ## Objectives
 1. Understand applications of traffic light simulator used in the transportation industry, urban planning, and traffic engineering.